Dr. Richard J. DioGuardi

 Duties: Individual and family therapy, psychological and psycho-educational testing, school-based consultation; providing treatments for disruptive behavioral disorders (i.e., ADHD, ODD, Conduct Disorder), eating disorders, anxiety, depression, and other mood disorders, specific phobias, somatoform disorders, PTSD, sleep disorders, and Obsessive Compulsive Disorder; behavioral modification and parenting skills training.

-School Psychologist, Southern Westchester BOCES
+School Psychologist (Per Diem), Southern Westchester BOCES

 April, 2008 – Present

-Duties: Psychological testing and collaborative consultation, on a per diem basis, for students with autism spectrum disorders in kindergarten through 2nd grade.
+: Psychological testing and collaborative consultation, on a per diem basis, for students with autism spectrum disorders in kindergarten through 2nd grade.
 Children in the program receive services as part of Project AIIM (Applied Intensive Intervention Model).

-Assistant Professor of Psychology (Tenure-Track), Iona College
+Assistant Professor of Psychology, Iona College

-August, 2005 - Present
+August, 2005 - August, 2012

 Psychologist, East End Psychological Associates